usnistgov/FIPS201/_Appendix/glossary.md

 Biometric Capture Device
-: Device that collects a signal from a _biometric characteristic_ and converts it to a captured biometric sample [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).
+: Device that collects a signal from a _biometric characteristic_ and converts it to a captured biometric sample. [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37)

 Biometric Characteristic
 : Biological attribute of an individual from which distinctive and repeatable values can be extracted for the purpose of automated recognition.
-Fingerprint ridge structure and face topography are examples of biometric characteristics.
-See [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37) for more details.
+Fingerprint ridge structure and face topography are examples of biometric characteristics. [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).

 Biometric Data
 : Biometric sample or aggregation of biometric samples at any stage of processing [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).

 Biometric Data Record
-: Electronic data record containing biometric data [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).
+: Electronic data record containing biometric data.
 This information
-can be in terms of raw or compressed pixels or in terms of some _biometric characteristic_ (e.g., patterns).
+can be in terms of raw or compressed pixels or in terms of some _biometric characteristic_ (e.g., patterns). [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37)

-Biometric On-Card Comparison
+Biometric On-Card Comparison (OCC)
 : A one-to-one _comparison_ of fingerprint _biometric data records_ transmitted to the _PIV Card_ with a biometric reference
 previously stored on the _PIV Card_.
+In this Standard, OCC is used as a means of performing card activation and as part of OCC-AUTH.

 Biometric Verification
 : Process of confirming a biometric claim through biometric _comparison_.